-When creating a reward you will need to decide how many points each reward will cost.
-Having a point cost that is too high is an unrealistic goal for your members', who may feel they are unable to earn enough points to claim rewards.
-Likewise, having a point cost that is too low can be overly generous, making it very easy for your members' to claim and redeem rewards in your store.
+When creating a reward you will need to decide how many points each reward is worth.
+Having a point cost that is too high may lead to members feeling as though they are unable to earn enough points to claim rewards.
+Likewise, having a point cost that is too low can make it too easy for your members to claim and redeem rewards in your store.

 In this article:

 📝 Note: This rule can be applied to your $ Off, % Off, Free Shipping & Free Product rewards.

 When deciding how many points to allocate to your rewards we suggest following a '% of dollar spend rule'.
 This rule works by making your reward discount amount a certain % of the spend required to earn this number of points.
 Our default recommendation is to set this at 10%, an example of this is below:

 - Assume you are applying a 10% of dollar spend rule and you offer members 1 point per $1 spend

 - A member who has spent $100 would earn 100 points